R4r3s/Discord_Bot_Arduino/README.md

 # Discord Bot to control LED

+THIS NO LONGER WORKS BECAUSE DISCORD CHANGED STUFF!!!

 A simple Discord Bot which can interact and control an LED.

 You need : node.js, visual studio, arduino IDE.